Deciphering the Class Entry

 Here are two points you should be aware of:

 1. In order to maintain enrollment in the school and in your classes, you must participate.
 If you have not turned in homework, requested an assignment, or otherwise done something in a class for 3 months or longer, the teacher has the option to drop you from the class.
-This isn’t intended to be a mean or punitive gesture; it’s simply a response to the fact that inactive Apprentices make record keeping and other tasks more difficult for instructors.
+This isn’t intended to be punitive gesture; it’s simply a response to the fact that inactive Apprentices make record keeping and other tasks more difficult for instructors.
 If you're going to be gone for more than few weeks, make sure to notify your teacher!

 If you are dropped from a class for non-participation, you are welcome to re-apply at any time, once you have time to be active in the class.
 Note: If you are dropped from a class, the record of any completed assignments and tests will be cleared.
 In other words, you’ll have to start over.